-Turning now at the rotational energy differences for the electronic GS, we compared our results to the accurate values of Matyus and Reiher40, and to the perturbative results of Pachucki and Komasa85.
+Turning now at the rotational energy differences for the electronic GS, we compared our results to the accurate values of Matyus and Reiher39, and to the perturbative results of Pachucki and Komasa85.
 We did not quote those that include relativistic and/or QED corrections such as^{89,90}.
 We see in Tab.
 VII that, the lowest rotational levels are predicted within 1 or 2 wave number accuracy for all vibrational levels.
 Not surprinsingly, the quality of our variational results deteriorates as energy increases, whether it is vibrational or rotational energy.
 However, very good values are obtained for the vibrational GS as high as J = 14.
+Note that such results were considered as "extremely hard to obtain in practice" with the ENMO-CI method by Bochevarov et al.33.